Skip to main content

 3. AI-generated code patterns

-This is where vibe-coded apps face unique challenges that scanners are not designed to detect.
+This is where AI-built applications face unique challenges that scanners are not designed to detect.

 AI coding assistants like Cursor, Claude Code, Bolt, and Copilot tend to produce code with consistent security blind spots: